 Foggy brain, weight gain, fatigue, the confusion of “is this really caused by my thyroid?”.
 The shame of feeling like you always need to cover up because of your skin irritations.
 The pressure on your chest & sleepless nights; your mind rapidly flipping between “Am I feeling this way because of something I ate or do I have an undiagnosed disease!?”

 All of these symptoms can easily be triggered by food sensitivities.
 But where do we draw the line between symptoms of disease & symptoms of food sensitivities?
 Right here!
-If you don’t know what your personal food sensitivities are, you can use the 5 natural at-home techniques for revealing your food sensitivities that I share in the Food Empowerment Kit.
+If you don’t know what your personal food sensitivities are, you can use the 5 natural at-home techniques for revealing your food sensitivities that I share in the Queen of the Thrones® Food Empowerment Kit.

 The best thing to do is avoid your food sensitivities.
 When I attend holiday dinners I always make sure to bring some holiday dishes of my own that are free from my food sensitivities, that way I know I’ll have some healthy choices that don’t upset my tummy.

-To be proactive, don’t forget to wear your castor oil pack daily.
+To be proactive, don’t forget to wear your Queen of the Thrones® Castor Oil Pack™ daily.
 With regular use, castor oil packs help your body to become more resilient – so if you do eat something that doesn’t agree with you – they will help you bounce back better and more quickly!
 In acute situations of indigestion and bloating, they feel like a great big hug for your belly and immediately help you to relax.

 This year, we won’t have the luxury of large holiday gatherings with friends and family.
 But that doesn’t mean we can’t do something special!!
 Find out what your food sensitivities are (learn how with the Food Empowerment Kit) then throw on your castor oil pack and whip up some delicious holiday dishes.